 Check your chemical containers to see if they comply with the following requirements:

-- Chemical containers are approved for the storage of Class 3 Flammable liquids.
+- The chemical containers are approved for the storage of Class 3 Flammable liquids

-- Labels are intact, legible and have not been altered or defaced in any way.
+- They have labels that are intact, legible and have not been altered or defaced in any way

 Class 3 Flammable Liquids Cabinets

-- Cabinet is set on solid ground and is perfectly level.
+- Cabinets are set on solid ground and perfectly level

 - The cabinet is not loaded past the capacity marked on the front of the cabinet.